The history of the BTRDA Championship

 The present committee under the Chairmanship of Norman Robertson continues to include a wide range of competitors so that it has first hand experience of present day rallying and the best chance of understanding what competitors want.

 The current BTRDA Rally Series is split into four distinct parts.
-The Gold Star Championship which is open to all cars over 1400cc, the Silver Star Championship which is exclusively for two wheel drive cars over 1400cc, the BTRDA 1400 Championship for cars up to 1400cc and the new BTRDA Rally First category for standard cars up to 1400cc.
+The Gold Star Championship which is open to all cars, the Silver Star Championship which is exclusively for two wheel drive cars, the BTRDA 1400 Championship for cars up to 1400cc and the BTRDA Rally First category for standard cars up to 2000cc.
 The BTRDA Rally Series is consistently the most popular Rally Championship in the UK with hundreds of registered competitors participating each year.
 A roll of honour of the all the BTRDA Rally Champions is on the adjacent section.

 The success of the BTRDA championships very much depends on the quality of the rallies organised by the participating motor clubs.
 Since 1973 the BTRDA have awarded the Bill Turner Trophy to ‘Best Event in the BTRDA Rally Series’.

 |2012||Quinton Motor Club|

 |2005||Quinton Motor Club|